The deadline for all categories except H is NOON on Thursday, April 19, 2018.

 You may submit up to six pages of poetry, one piece of prose fiction, one piece of literary criticism, and one piece of nonfiction (journalism or expository writing other than literary criticism).
-Juniors and seniors may submit “a body” of published journalism (3-6 pieces) for the Hersey prize.
+Juniors and seniors may submit “a body” of published journalism (3-6 pieces) for the Hersey prize, and seniors may submit one additional piece of longer nonfiction to C-3.
 Seniors in English 490 may submit one essay for H-1 or H-2 in addition to their senior essay.
-Each student is allowed one submission per genre unless a faculty member nominates an additional piece of work (see “Nominations” below).
+Each student is otherwise allowed one submission per genre unless a faculty member nominates an additional piece of work (see “Nominations” below).

 Any instructor in the English Department may nominate one student essay or short story for prize competition for each course taught.
 (It is thus theoretically possible for a student to receive several faculty nominations and to have several submissions in the same genre.)
 Faculty should give a note nominating the piece to the student, who will bring it, together with the submission, to LC 107.
 Since faculty-nominated pieces must enter the general competition without prejudgment in their favor, a faculty nomination should not be written on the essay itself, but the nomination should be indicated on the prize submission form.
 Such a nomination is only for the purpose of permitting the student to submit more than one entry per category.

 Your name must not appear on the entry.
 Instead, choose a unique pseudonym containing more than one word to avoid possible duplication, and put the letters ps (for “pseudonym”) in parentheses after it.
 A new pseudonym should be chosen from year to year.